V-Sekai/manuals/decisions/20220118-to-make-it-easier-to-upload-maps-and-avatars-templates.md

-# To make it easier to upload V-Sekai maps and Avatars use Godot Engine 4 script templates.
+# Accepted: To make it easier to upload V-Sekai maps and Avatars use Godot Engine 4 script templates.

 - Status: accepted <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,saracen